ridercoach/rsna2018/README.md

 really, as long as it is a JPG.)

-Understand that to use YOLO you must specify a neural network configuration (.cfg file) and a _matching_ set of trained parameters (.weights file.)
+Understand that to use YOLO you must specify a neural network configuration (.cfg file) and a **matching** set of trained parameters (.weights file.)
-There are lots of configurations to choose from in the "cfg" subdirectory of the Darknet repository, but the weights files are _not_ included because they are huge.
+There are lots of configurations to choose from in the "cfg" subdirectory of the Darknet installation, but the weights files are **not** included because they are huge.
 You can download the one you want from the second page linked above.

+It may be that one of the standard YOLO configurations is perfect for what you are doing, but for this project I had to make some changes.

+First, ...

 ## Prepare Training Data